Praqma/automated-branch-pipelines/docs/demo-setup.md

 This workflow shows the service in action:

 * Clone the Bitbucket repository somewhere local
+* Create a feature branch
-* Add/edit a file and commit it
+* Edit a file and commit it
 * Push to Git.
 This should trigger:
   * A log message in the service that a request has been received from the Bitbucket hook
   * A build of the seed job on Jenkins
+* Push a delete of the feature branch remote.
+This should trigger deletion of the pipeline jobs on Jenkins

 ## Automated Acceptance Tests